mkijowski/pen-testing-labs/lab0/README.md

 ways to create a reverse or bind shell assuming there is a programming language installed with a `socket()` library (like python).

+Investigate the `code/bhpnet.py`, explain what it does.
+Use `bhpnet.py` to create a reverse tunnel.

+1. List the commands used to establish a reverse shell with `bhpnet.py` and how to connect to it with `nc`.
+2. Does this shell differ at all from the previous reverse shell you created?

 ### Task 7
-Proxies and tunnels

 ### Acknowledgement
-Portions of this lab were derived from Black Hat Python: Python Programming for HAckers and Pentesters, by Justin Seitz.
+Portions of this lab were derived from Black Hat Python: Python Programming for Hackers and Pentesters, by Justin Seitz.